OliverWisn/alien_invasion/README.md

 python 3.7 - rest in filr: "requirements.txt".

 ## Remarks:
-I maked this game so that the master branch had always the functioning code.
+I made this game so that the master branch had always the functioning code.
 To run the game you must run the file "alien_invasion.py".